Mahalii/Mahalii.github.io/README.md

 An initial code review was performed on the artifact.
 The purpose of the code review was to identify the enhancements that could be made to the code.
 The main enhancements that I planned were:

-Porting code over to Python instead of Java
+Adding extra functionlity to the Java Code
 Adding Pandas dataframe functionality instead of class management Adding database functionality to store data before closing the application Adding a main function to function as the application.

 Software Design
-The main enhancement for my software design was porting my code over to Python.
+The main enhancement for my software design was adding code to expand the finctionality of my application.
 To implement this, I took my Java classes and created accompanying pseudocode.
 Then I enhanced the sourcde code in Java to add additional functinalities.

 Algorithms and Data Structure
 One addition I had to make was adding a main function to the application.
 This could then perform the main logic for the application.
 I also implemented Pandas dataframe structuring to handle my application data and search results.